 In a put option spread, a fund writes out-of-the money index put options in combination with the purchase of index put options at a higher exercise price.
 This combination protects a fund against a decline in the index price, but only to the stated exercise price of the index option written.
 The premium received for writing a put option on an index offsets, in part, the premium paid to purchase the index put option.
 Put option spreads are designed to protect against a decline in value of an index to the extent of the difference between a put option purchased and a put option sold on the index.
-Entering into put option spreads is typically less expensive than a strategy of only purchasing index put options and in a flat to upwardly moving market may benefit the fund by reducing the cost of the downside protection, however, the downside protection is limited as compared to just owning an index put option.
-Accordingly, at times when a fund owns a put option spread instead of just owning an index put option, the fund's risk of loss will be greater to the extent that the index's loss exceeds the difference between the exercise price of the put option purchased and the put option written.
+Entering into put option spreads is typically less expensive than a strategy of only purchasing index put options and in a flat to upwardly moving market may benefit the fund by reducing the cost of the downside protection, however, the downside protection is limited as compared to just owning an index put option, the fund's risk of loss will be greater to the extent that the index's loss exceeds the difference between the exercise price of the put option written.